 She would genuinely talk about her feelings and passions in class.
 She would even get emotional at times, making me see that it was okay to be vulnerable.
 Her classroom was a relaxed place and we felt safe to be silly and goof off, but we knew we were still expected to do our best work.
 She walked this line so well.

 I wouldn’t have softened to her in that moment if she hadn’t put in the consistent effort during the three years prior.
 I had seen her open up in honesty to her students and I had seen her own up to mistakes, so I went on this walk with her.
 I don’t remember what we talked about, but it wasn’t about “my behavior”.
 She assumed good intent with me and I had a change of heart.

-Mostly, my high school teachers failed me.
-They did not do me justice and they did not mentor me well.
+Most of my high school teachers did not mentor me well.
 I don’t remember much art technique honestly, but I remember my art teacher’s kindness.
 Educators have a far-reaching impact, one that extends beyond teaching proofs or conjugations.
 My Spanish professor at community college, for example, encouraged me to learn French and push myself with another language.
 When it came time to apply for transfer, I initially only applied to state schools.
 I had deemed myself unworthy of UCs, but my Spanish professor pushed me to apply to at least one.
-So I applied to UC Davis, where I went on to get a degree in Spanish and French which eventually qualified me for my job as a Spanish and French teacher.
+So, I applied to UC Davis, where I went on to get a degree in Spanish and French which eventually qualified me for my job as a Spanish and French teacher.

 Now the torch has been passed to me.
 I have the opportunity to change a heart, just like my art teacher.
 I have the opportunity to build up self-esteem, just like my Spanish professor.
 Educators, your students are watching you.
 They are observing how you respond to challenges, how you speak to others, and they can see your heart.
 You have the opportunity to make such an impact ─one that is longer lasting than you might think.